It's Rush Limbaugh, the Excellence in Broadcasting Network.

 The president asked for a delay in that vote because he didn't have the votes.

-The president asked for delay in that vote because we're exploring a diplomatic avenue, and members of Congress are interested also in exploring that diplomatic avenue, as you've seen in some of the actions that they've taken with regards to potential resolutions.
+And members of Congress are interested also in exploring that diplomatic avenue, as you've seen in some of the actions that they've taken with regards to potential resolutions.

-The President thought that was an appropriate thing to do.
+The president thought that was an appropriate thing to do.

-Yeah, have the vote there.
+Yeah, they're going to have the vote there.

-We don't have the vote of force now.
+We don't want the vote of force.

-No, no, no.
+No, no, no, no, no, no.

 He didn't cancel the vote because he didn't have the votes, which he doesn't have the votes.